Holden Camira: JJ (New Zealand; 1984–1987)

 In New Zealand the second generation Camira was marketed as the Camira JJ.
 This consisted of two entirely different J-cars: the sedan version was a rebadged version of the Isuzu Aska from Japan.
-This decision was made by General Motors New Zealand as sales figures of the Camira JB were poor for this market, however the wagon version which was built and sold in Australia was retained and assembled locally.
+This decision was made by General Motors New Zealand as sales figures of the Camira JB were poor for this market due to well-publicized quality concerns.
+However, the wagon version, built and sold in Australia, was retained, albeit no longer assembled locally.
+In 1987, the JJ was replaced by the Australian-sourced JE Camira as the exchange rates favoured Australian imports.

+The Aska-based Camira JJ initially came with two different carburetted Isuzu four-cylinder petrol engines; a 1817 cc with 68 kW and a 1994 cc with 74 kW.
+Only a five-speed manual transmission was available.
+A three-speed automatic arrived soon after the introduction.
+In early 1986, the luxurious Camira SL/E arrived, equipped with power steering, windows, mirrors, locks, a velour interior, a high-end stereo, body-coloured bumpers, and alloy wheels.

 JE (1987–1989)

 Released in April 1987, the JE was the final series of Camira.
 By this time, many of the Camira's early quality problems had been overcome, and Holden now fitted the multi-point fuel-injected 2.0-litre engine to replace the 1.8-litre unit.
 The 2.0-litre unit delivered 85 kW at 5200 rpm and 176 Nm of torque at 3200 rpm.
 The automatic transaxle in the JE, the Turbo-Hydramatic 125 C, sported a lockup torque converter.
 Styling changes were minor from the JD with the addition of a thin grille up front, revised bonnet, larger 14-inch wheels and new wheel trims.

 After Camira production wound up in August 1989, Holden replaced the Camira with the Apollo, a rebadged Toyota Camry, a result of the Button car plan introduced by the Australian Government, which encouraged a reduction in the number of Australian car-makers and models.
 General Motors New Zealand was not affected by this scheme and instead replaced the Camira with the European-sourced Opel Vectra, which after 1994 was rebadged as the Holden Vectra.
 Holden continued to produce the Family II engine for export well after the Camira was discontinued.
 Over three million variants were produced, in 1.6-, 1.8- and 2.0-litre configurations, with the 1.8- and 2.0-litre variants being fuel injected.